TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-04_Symmetric_encryption.md

 - keyspace: all possible valid and distict variations in a specific cryptosystem.
 This is also the amount of attempts required by a brute-force attack to crack a cipher.
 - Caesar cipher: shifting all letters in the alfabet by the same amount.
 - Vigenère cipher: Repeating a key for the for the length of the full message to match both lengths.
 Then you add both letters together (mod 26) to get the ciphertext.
 This was used in the 16th century.
 - Rotor Machines: machines that use a rotating disc that turns for every character typed.
-Therefor the keymap is shuffled and contains less patterns.
+Therefore the keymap is shuffled and contains less patterns.
 Hebern machine (single rotor) and the Enigma machine (3-5 rotors) are examples.
 These were used from 1870 - 1943.
 - DES: Data Encryption Standard (1974).
 After the enigma machina, digital encryption came into play.
 DES was a standard requirement (kind of like a protocol).
 AES (2001) and Salsa20(2008) are other examples.
 - Stream cipher: Enciphers input by individual character.
 - Block cipher: Enciphers input in blocks of plaintext.